hariharanragothaman/BoggleGameSolver/README.md

 5. References

 #### Actual Solution to the problem (Using a Trie Data Structure)
+In both the implementations we have used the 'Trie' approach

 #### Pythonic Approach
 The pythonic approach is explained in detail here: